dantonic81/kb-de/README.md

 **The system is composed of:**

-- ETL Pipeline: Extracts structured and unstructured health data, performs validation, normalization, and transformation, and loads it into a database.
+- **ETL Pipeline:** Extracts structured and unstructured health data, performs validation, normalization, and transformation, and loads it into a database.

-- RESTful API: Built with FastAPI, this service exposes endpoints for accessing patient and biometric data, supporting CRUD operations and analytical queries.
+- **RESTful API:** Built with FastAPI, this service exposes endpoints for accessing patient and biometric data, supporting CRUD operations and analytical queries.

-- Database Layer: PostgreSQL schema designed for efficient storage and querying of patient records, biometric readings, and analytical metrics.
+- **Database Layer:** PostgreSQL schema designed for efficient storage and querying of patient records, biometric readings, and analytical metrics.

-- Analytics Engine: Hourly cron job processes biometric readings to generate derived metrics (min, max, avg), optimized for large datasets via batch processing.
+- **Analytics Engine:** Hourly cron job processes biometric readings to generate derived metrics (min, max, avg), optimized for large datasets via batch processing.

-- Validation & Error Handling: Robust handling of missing values, invalid formats, and outliers ensures the pipeline is resilient to real-world data inconsistencies.
+- **Validation & Error Handling:** Robust handling of missing values, invalid formats, and outliers ensures the pipeline is resilient to real-world data inconsistencies.

-- Job Orchestration & Observability: Managed with Dagster, offering UI-based visibility and control over scheduled and ad-hoc jobs.
+- **Job Orchestration & Observability:** Managed with Dagster, offering UI-based visibility and control over scheduled and ad-hoc jobs.

-- Infrastructure: Containerized using Docker for portability and local orchestration.
+- **Infrastructure:** Containerized using Docker for portability and local orchestration.

-**This project can support:**
+**This project can support various use cases like:**

 - Continuous health monitoring for clinics